Savage (pejorative term)

 Savage is a derogatory term to describe a person or people the speaker regards as primitive and uncivilized.
-It has predominantly been used to refer to indigenous, tribal, and nomadic peoples.
+It has predominantly been used to refer to Indigenous, tribal, and nomadic peoples.
 Sometimes a legal, military, and ethnic term, it has shifted in meaning since its first usages in the 16th century.

-Since 1776, American politicians have used the term savage to refer to uncivilized peoples as well as those affiliated with Nazism, Communism, and terrorism.

-According to the National Museum of the American Indian, the word "served to justify the taking of Native lands, sometimes by treaty and other times through coercion or conquest".
+Between the 16th and 19th centuries, the term was most commonly applied to American Indians.
+According to the National Museum of the American Indian, the word "served to justify the taking of Native lands, sometimes by treaty and other times through coercion or conquest."

+American politicians more recently have used the term savage to refer to those affiliated with Nazism, Communism, and terrorism.

 During the 16th century, the noble savage, a romanticized literary archetype, emerged in Western anthropology, philosophy, and literature.
 The stock character symbolizes the mythical innate goodness and moral superiority of a character in tune with nature and uncorrupted by civilization.

 English usage

 British usage

 An 1874 passage from Ecce Veritas epitomizes the overlap between the use of "savage" and eugenicist, white supremacist, and Social Darwinist views:...the prevailing [natural] law seems to be — "once a savage always a savage."
 Like the Red Indians and nomads generally, we may extirpate but can never civilise them.
 Science declares, as does Mr. Darwin, that the earlier races of mankind were barbarous; ... it is the superior races that have thrust out the older and inferior, supplanting them as if by uniform law.The 1884 English pamphlet titled Can the independent chiefs of savage tribes cede to any private individual the whole or a part of their states...? counterposes "European" and "Christian" nations with "nomads and savages" from "feeble races", including Native North Americans, Syrian Bedouins, Iraqi Turkmen, and Central Africans including the Kongo people.